 With my father, stepmother, brothers and grandmother all elsewhere with lives of their own and my uncle just on the cusp of returning to Santa Fe, I was left basically hanging.
 Without many options, after some heavy negotiating that bordered on pure begging by my uncle with Aunt Pauline, as we were told to call her, she halfheartedly agreed to take me in as well.
 I don't recall if I started an even school year or not when I moved to Pauline's to be with my younger brother, but I do know by April 1951 I was fully ensconced, however good or bad, and my uncle was long gone.
 I can pinpoint April of 1951 for sure because on Friday, April 6th the science fiction movie The Thing was released and the next day I rode my bike for miles from our neat and prim tract home, clear up to the suspect area corner of Imperial Highway and Vermont Avenue, the closest place the movie was playing.
 Pauline had told me not to go and not to take my brother, of which I did both and she was livid.
 I remember that date specifically because I got in a lot of trouble that weekend --- although, if I remember correctly, in my estimation the movie was worth it.

-It was when the arrangements with Aunt Pauline didn't work out (i.e., I kept running away and taking my little brother with me) that, after my stepmother returned from South America --- and having divorced my father --- that I ended up spending the first of several summers on her ranch while living the rest of the year, the school portions, with my grandmother.
+It was when the arrangements with Aunt Pauline didn't work out (i.e., I kept running away, sometimes taking my little brother with me, sometimes not) that after my stepmother returned from South America --- and having divorced my father --- I ended up spending the first of several summers on her ranch while living the rest of the year, the school portions, with my grandmother.
 However, the very first summer, the one just before I started high school, I did have one last swan song with my uncle before I moved into my adult years.

 THE RAZOR'S EDGE

 OF COBRAS, SCARABS, MASERATIS, AND ZEN

 Fundamentally, our experience as experienced is not different from the Zen master's.
 Where